 - Use dedicated software.
 It’s much easier to confirm and store purchase orders using a dedicated inventory management software, which will assign a number to your purchase orders.

-- Have a PO cancellation process.
+- Have a purchase order cancellation process.
 Accept only authorised cancellations in writing or via email.
 Make sure to have a copy of the cancellation along with the original PO.

-- Control PO and Requisition costs.
+- Control purchase and requisition costs.
 Make sure you know the difference between purchase orders and purchase requisitions.
 This will allow your team to keep purchase order costs under control.

 - Ensure transparency.
-Ensuring transparency of your POs can help control internal spending and costs, but also comply to external audits.
+Ensuring transparency of your purchase orders can help control internal spending and costs, but also comply to external audits.
 Having easy access to every element of the PO, including the quantity of the purchase, availability, budget, as well as seller contracts and service level agreements made.

 - File changes.
-It is not uncommon for a PO to change.
+It is not uncommon for a purchase orders to change.
 These changes, however, should be properly made and tracked throughout the journey so that everyone has visibility over the changes.

 - Keep PO documentation.
 It’s important to keep PO documentation for accounting purposes and audits in order to verify their accuracy.
 Put someone in charge of making sure proper purchase order documentation is in place and filed correctly.